Taro-Hayashi/Cannonball-LL/BLE.md

 ### 4.7 Installing the top cover

-Attach from the rear side with short screws.
+Attach from the back side with short screws.
 ![](img/IMG_1397.jpg)
 Ensure that the mouse buttons are clickable.
 ![](img/IMG_1400.jpg)